Studying the Interplay Between the Actor and Critic Representations in Reinforcement Learning

 TL;DR: When separated, the actor and critic specialise in the information extracted from the environment, but still influence one-another in online RL.
 Some representation learning techniques further this specialisation and improve performance.

 Abstract: Extracting relevant information from a stream of high-dimensional observations is a central challenge for deep reinforcement learning agents.
 Actor-critic algorithms add further complexity to this challenge, as it is often unclear whether the same information will be relevant to both the actor and the critic.
-To this end, we here explore the principles that underlie effective representations for an actor and for a critic.
-We focus our study on understanding whether an actor and a critic will benefit from a decoupled, rather than shared, representation.
-Our primary finding is that when decoupled, the representations for the actor and critic systematically specialise in extracting different types of information from the environment---the actor's representation tends to focus on action-relevant information, while the critic's representation specialises in encoding value and dynamics information.
-Finally, we demonstrate how these insights help select representation learning objectives that play into the actor's and critic's respective knowledge specialisations, and improve performance in terms of agent returns.
+To this end, we here explore the principles that underlie effective representations for the actor and for the critic in on-policy algorithms.
+We focus our study on understanding whether the actor and critic will benefit from separate, rather than shared, representations.
+Our primary finding is that when separated, the representations for the actor and critic systematically specialise in extracting different types of information from the environment---the actor's representation tends to focus on action-relevant information, while the critic's representation specialises in encoding value and dynamics information.
+We conduct a rigourous empirical study to understand how different representation learning approaches affect the actor and critic's specialisations and their downstream performance, in terms of sample efficiency and generation capabilities.
+Finally, we discover that a separated critic plays an important role in exploration and data collection during training.
+Our code, trained models and data are accessible at https://github.com/francelico/deac-rep.

 Primary Area: reinforcement learning